 Overview of the profession of graphic design.
 Study of Adobe Illustrator and InDesign software, printing, and history.
 Students apply graphic design theory and principles through the creation of practical projects.
 Fall semester.
 3 credits.
 Fee.

 Students complete and present a portfolio of work to be reviewed during the spring semester of the sophomore year by the art faculty.
 Transfer students complete this review after attending for one semester in the spring of their first full year, unless they are part of a 2 + 2 articulation agreement from their Associate’s Degree Institution.
 Spring semester.
 0 credits.
 Pass/fail.

 Art movements in the Western world from the mid-19th century to the outbreak of World War II.
 Prerequisite: SAR110.
 Fall semester.
 3 credits.

 Twentieth Century Art II (SAR 210)

 Art since 1945; art movements from Abstract Expressionism to the present.
 Writing Intensive course.
 Spring semester.
 Prerequisites: SAR105 and SAR110.
 3 credits.

 A study of American art from Puritan beginnings to the present, focusing on painting and sculpture.
 Prerequisite: SAR110 or permission of instructor.
 Satisfies the U.S. Cultures requirement of the Liberal Arts Curriculum.
 Spring semester.
 3 credits.

 Contemporary Art and Criticism (SAR 371)

 This course evaluates contemporary works of art and artists.
 Students travel to Pittsburgh and New York City to study contemporary art.
 Writing Intensive course.
-Prerequisites: SAR105 and SAR110.
+Prerequisites: SAR105 and SAR110; SAR205 strongly recommended as a prerequisite.
 Fall semester.
 3 credits.
 Fee.